toolleeo/cli-apps/README.md

 ## <a name="file-renamer"></a>File renamers

+* [Bren](https://www.byteptr.com/bren/) - Bren is a command line tool for GNU/Linux (and many others).
+It has support for GNU Guile scripting.
+Bren is simple, fast and it's written in C.
 * [F2](https://github.com/ayoisaiah/f2) - Cross-platform command-line tool for batch renaming files and directories quickly and safely.
 * [massren](https://github.com/laurent22/massren) - Easily rename multiple files using your text editor.
 * [mmv](https://github.com/itchyny/mmv) - Rename multiple files using your $EDITOR.
 The command name is named after multi-mv.